Before the Joint Legislative Fiscal Committees

 What explains this discrepancy?
 One clue can be found by looking at the adjusted gross incomes of the fastest-growing portion of New York’s high-earner tax base—residents of other states who have some New York source income and thus are required to file New York State personal income tax returns as full-year nonresidents.

-From 2008 to 2016, New York State’s tax base added more than 15,000 nonresident filers, an increase of 53 percent, according to state tax data.
-Total nonresident gross incomes rose from $125 billion to $222 billion, and their average incomes increased by 16 percent, from $4.3 million to $5 million.
+From 2008 to 2016, New York State’s tax base added more than 15,000 nonresident income millionaire filers, an increase of 53 percent, according to state tax data.
+Total nonresident gross incomes in this bracket, rose from $125 billion to $222 billion, and their average incomes increased by 16 percent, from $4.3 million to $5 million.
 How much of that increase consisted of former New York residents who had moved away to escape our tax burden?
 The data don’t tell us.
 But the pattern certainly does not indicate that higher rates don’t matter, or that New York can raise “millionaire taxes” with impunity.

 Turn now to data on taxpayer migration.
 The latest statistics from the IRS show that an average of roughly 34,000 tax-filing households have been moving from New York to Florida every year from 2011-12 through 2017-18.
 While the number of Florida-bound New York filers hasn’t varied much (it was 33,519 in 2011-12, and 34,975 in 2017-18), the average income of Florida-bound New Yorkers nearly doubled during the period, from $63,951 in 2011-12 to $120,023 in 2017-18.